iSPIRT/OCEN-Documentation/docs/components/participant_registry.md

 The Participant Registry component of the OCEN 4.0 ecosystem is designed to facilitate the efficient management of participant information.
 It enables the storage, retrieval, and modification of participant details, ensuring seamless interactions between various parties involved in the lending process.

 ## Purpose
 In a complex lending ecosystem like OCEN 4.0, there are multiple participants, each with distinct roles and responsibilities.
-These participants include Lenders, Borrower Agents (BAs), Derived Data Providers (DDPs), Disbursement Agents (DAs), and Collections Agents (CAs).
+These participants include Lenders, Loan Agents (LAs), Derived Data Providers (DDPs), Disbursement Agents (DAs), and Collections Agents (CAs).

 To enable smooth collaboration among these participants, it's essential to maintain a centralized registry that stores their details, such as API endpoints, Public keys, encryption details, and other relevant data.
 The Participant Registry serves this purpose, acting as a one-stop repository for such participant information.